• Skip to primary navigation

 • Preheat oven to 350° Line baking sheets with parchment paper or silpat mats.

-• Combine flour, baking soda, baking powder, cinnamon, nutmeg, and salt in a medium bowl.
+• Combine dry ingredients: flour, baking soda, baking powder, cinnamon, nutmeg, and salt in a medium bowl.

 • Drop dough by rounded tablespoon onto prepared baking sheets.